Mehsua/csit314-monke/README.md

 MYSQL_DATABASE='donor_site' //the name of your schema or db

-All display pages should be stored in public folder in order for express.js to work
+All display/frontend pages + javascript should be stored in /public folder in order for express.js to work